Cryptor-Dev/cryptor-app-frontend/README.md

 ## `COMING SOON`

-Demo site can be accessed via this link: https://cryptor-dev.github.io/cryptor-app-frontend/
+Site can be accessed via this link: https://cryptor.dev